MCV-2024-C1-Project/Team7/README.md

 ### Noise removal related files

+TO DO
+TO DO
+TO DO

 ### Texture extraction related files

+TO DO
+TO DO
+TO DO

 ### Painting detection and background removal related filed

+TO DO
+TO DO
+TO DO

 ### Full pipeline related files

+TO DO
+TO DO
+TO DO